Lillian Schwartz: Career

-By 1966, Schwartz had begun working with light boxes and mechanical devices like pumps, and she became a member of the Experiments in Art and Technology (E.A.T.) group that brought together artists and engineers as collaborators.
-In 1968 her kinetic sculpture Proxima Centauri was included in the important early show of machine art at the Museum of Modern Art in New York entitled "The Machine as Seen at the End of the Mechanical Age."
-This sculpture was later used as a special effect for a Star Trek episode, in which it served as a prison for Spock's brain.
+By 1966, Schwartz had begun working with light boxes and mechanical devices like pumps, and she became a member of the Experiments in Art and Technology (E.A.T.) group that brought together artists and engineers as collaborators.In 1968 her kinetic sculpture Proxima Centauri was included in the important early show of machine art at the Museum of Modern Art in New York City titled The Machine as Seen at the End of the Mechanical Age.
+This sculpture was later used as a special effect for a Star Trek episode, in which it served as a prison for Spock's Brain.

-Schwartz was brought into Bell Labs in 1968 by Leon Harmon.
+Schwartz was brought into Bell Labs by Leon Harmon, where she was a "resident visitor" from 1969 to 2002.
 While there, she worked with engineers John Vollaro and others, including extensive collaboration with Ken Knowlton, a software engineer and computer artist who had also had work in the 1968 Museum of Modern Art show.
 That collaboration produced a series of computer-animated films, each built from the output of visual generative algorithms written by Knowlton and edited by Schwartz.
 She took classes in programming at The New School for Social Research around that same time.
 She began making paintings and films with a combination of hand painting, digital collaging, computer and other image processing, and optical post-processing, initially working with Knowlton's 1963 computer graphics language, BEFLIX, his subsequent graphics language EXPLOR and also SYMBOLICS.
-By 1975, Schwartz and Knowlton, in collaboration, had made ten of the first digitally created computer-animated films to be exhibited as works of fine art: Pixillation, Olympiad, UFOs, Enigma, Googolplex, Apotheosis, Affinities, Kinesis, Alae and Metamorphosis.
+By 1975, Schwartz and Knowlton, in collaboration, had made ten of the first digitally created computer-animated films to be exhibited as works of fine art: Pixillation, Olympiad, UFOs, Enigma, Googolplex, Apotheosis, Affinities, Kinesis, Alae, and Metamorphosis.

 While those 10 films did not yet involve the digital editing of images or image sequences, Schwartz having edited them as physical film the conventional way, in her work of subsequent periods, Schwartz's creative cobbling together of different, often cutting-edge technologies has been said to prefigure what would later become common practice in such programs as Photoshop and Final Cut Pro.

-Schwartz has contributed to scientific research on color perception and sound.
-She had been a consultant at AT&T Bell Laboratories, IBM’s Thomas J. Watson Research Laboratory, Exxon Research Center and Lucent Technologies Bell Labs Innovations.
+Schwartz contributed to scientific research on color perception and sound.
+She had been a consultant at AT&T Bell Laboratories, IBM's Thomas J. Watson Research Laboratory, Exxon Research Center, and Lucent Technologies Bell Labs Innovations.

+Death

+Schwartz died at her home in Manhattan on October 12, 2024, at the age of 97.